hellsan631/LogosDB/README.md

 The idea is that for small projects, creating APIs, or when you just don't want or need to implement a fully featured MVC framework (Phalcon, Laravel, CodeIgniter, Zend), LogosDB has your back.
 LogosDB is a bare-bones Model Interaction Framework for working with objects inside databases.
-Its pretty good on the performance too!

 ## Version 1.5.*